• Skip to primary navigation

 • salt - to taste

-• 1 tsp roasted coriander seeds powder
+• 1 teaspoon roasted coriander seeds powder

-• 1 tbsp fresh coriander leaves
+• 1 tablespoon fresh coriander leaves

 • 6-7 curry leaves